-FORT SILL, OKLAHOMA Fort Sill Army Reservation near Lawton, Oklahoma had its origins as a nineteenth-century frontier fort.
-As the location Fort Sill Army Reservation near Lawton, Oklahoma had its origins as a nineteenth-century frontier fort.
-As the location for the Field Artillery School and with war clouds on the horizon, Fort Sill expanded with the help of the CCC and WPA.
+Fort Sill Army Reservation near Lawton, Oklahoma had its origins as a nineteenth-century frontier fort.
+As the location for the Field Artillery School and with war clouds on the horizon, Fort Sill expanded with the help of the CCC and

+WPA.
 Like other large military reservations, Fort Sill served as home to Oklahoma's CCC training and deployment camp.
 Fort Sill also hosted three African-American CCC companies between 1935 and 1941 that, among other projects, restored the Old Stone Corral from the fort's earliest days.
 In addition, a WPA work camp was constructed at Fort Sill in 1938 to house 500 WPA workers with another 325 commuting from nearby towns.
 Some of their work was in nearby Wichita Mountains Wildlife Refuge.
 By April 1939, the WPA employed over 1,500 workers on projects at Fort Sill.
-Notable construction by the WPA at Fort Sill includes barracks officers' quarters, and matried housing; additions left: Fort Sill Theatre, Fort Sill, Oklahoma right: Artillery Bowl, Fort Sill, Oklahoma
+Notable construction by the WPA at Fort to its hospital; recreational buildings like the Fort Sill Theatre and the Artillery Bowl; gun sheds and other utilitarian buildings.

+left: Fort Sill Theatre, Fort Sill, Oklahoma right: Artillery Bowl, Fort Sill, Oklahoma